sebschlicht/bachelor-thesis/roadmap.md

 ## Performance differences

-The performance of the current setup is at least 50 times lower than in the Graphity evaluation:
+The performance of the current setup, performing the short benchmark (10 seconds <=> 420-520 Graphity actions), is at least 50 times lower than in the Graphity evaluation:

 | Benchmark | Write requests per second |
 | --------- | ------------------------- |